alema-r/Alessandro-Marcolini-Oniro/meta-oniro-core/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-This README file contains information about the contents of the meta-ohos-core layer.
+This README file contains information about the contents of the meta-oniro-core layer.

 Please see the corresponding sections below for details.